Cy Maor

-My research is at the interface of the calculus of variations, partial differential equations, and differential geometry, mostly concerning with
+My research is at the interface of the calculus of variations, partial differential equations, and differential geometry, with applications to materials science and shape analysis.

-In Hebrew, my name is spelled “שיא מאור”, and my first name is pronounced like the letter “C” in English.
+In Hebrew, my name is spelled “שיא מאור”; my first name is pronounced like the letter “C” in English.

 Contact information